-Atlanta Press Club Loudermilk-Young Debate Series Hosts Primary Election Debates
+Atlanta Press Club Loudermilk-Young Debate Series Host General Election Debates

-On April 28, 2024, the Atlanta Press Club Loudermilk-Young Debate Series will host primary election debates for U.S. Congressional Districts Two (R), Three (R), Six (D), Thirteen (D), Georgia Supreme Court, Fulton County District Attorney, and DeKalb County CEO.
+On October 13, 2024 – The Atlanta Press Club Loudermilk-Young Debate Series will host general election debates for U.S. Congressional Districts Two and Three.

 MEDIA CONTACTS: